xiix0/scam/README.md

-This life is yours.
-Some of it was given to you; the rest, you made yourself.
+Your boss is a few sandwiches short of a picnic.